Type your search terms and pause for instant results.

 Preparing a Piper Aztec PA23 for a flight to Salt Cay.

-Salt Cay is the most difficult to access of the inhabited islands in the Turks and Caicos.
+has several scheduled flights a week from Providenciales and Grand Turk.
 Salt Cay is part of the Turks Islands group, and is located about 80 miles east of Providenciales.
 Due to this distance, passenger ferries between Salt Cay and Providenciales are unfeasible.

 For information on connecting through Providenciales, check out the